 We will select prospective protégés based on specific Sandia mission needs and ongoing/projected work scope.
-For example, we will seek protégés in the areas of research and development (advanced materials, bioscience, nanodevices), cybersecurity, waste management, project management/project controls, and environmental, safety, health and quality compliance.
+For example, we will seek protégés in the areas of research and development (advanced materials, bioscience, nanodevices), cybersecurity, waste management, project management/project controls, and environmental, safety, health, and quality compliance.
 Our selection criteria include: (1) qualified as a SB and/or other socioeconomic category; (2) eligible to work under a government contract; and (3) demonstrated ownership and management commitment.

 We commit to establish up to three DOE Mentor-Protégé (MP) agreements within the first five years of the contract period of performance.
-Each agreement will have a maximum duration of three years.
-This timeframe allows sufficient time to establish clear, achievable goals for our protégés and maintain focus on their development progress.
+Each agreement will consist of two (2) base years, with three (3) one-year option periods, with mutual agreement of both parties.
+Total time in the program, including the exercise of any options, will not exceed five (5) years.
+This timeframe allows sufficient time to establish clear, achievable goals for our protégés and maintain focus on their development progress through opportunities that support mission needs.
 This approach also allows us to continue to provide Mentor- Protégé opportunities to other capable SB concerns.